Also known as: handstand eccentric hold, handstand negative hold, neg handstand hold, eccentric handstand hold, handstand descent hold

 What is Negative handstand push up hold?

-The Negative handstand push up hold is a high-difficulty calisthenics move where you lower slowly from a handstand and hold the lowered (eccentric) position.
-It primarily targets the shoulders and triceps and requires exceptional shoulder strength, balance, and control; difficulty: Insane.
+The Negative handstand push up hold is a calisthenics move where you lower from a handstand and hold just above the ground.
+It targets the shoulders and triceps, emphasizing eccentric control and stability.
+Difficulty: Insane - perform only with solid handstand skill and spotting.

 How to Do Negative handstand push up hold